graezykev/ts-eslint-standard-js/steps.md

 The semicolon(s) will disappear after you press `command + s` to save your code.

-If your teammates have the extension `dbaeumer.vscode-eslint` installed, same thing will happen on their VS Code.
+If your teammates have the extension `dbaeumer.vscode-eslint` installed, the same thing will happen on their VS Code.

 ### Extra Tricks